The Kashmir Issue is not just a border dispute between India and Pakistan. It has many dimensions – external and

 Urge for Peace

-The initial period of popular support to militancy has now given way to the urge for peace.
+The initial period of popular support for militancy has now given way to the urge for peace.

 The Centre has started negotiations with various separatist groups.
 Instead of demanding a separate nation, most of the separatists in the dialogue are trying to re-negotiate a relationship of the State with India.

 The Kashmir issue – has multiple dimensions – external and internal; inter-state as well as intra-state.
 Not even the separatists are on the same ground – their demands are different.

 The princely state of Jammu and Kashmir which was under the control of British India – is now not entirely with India.
 Pakistan and China too now occupy a significant portion of the territories of the erstwhile princely state.

 Of course, the Kashmir problem also includes the issue of Kashmiri identity known as Kashmiriyat.
 However, almost every state in India has its own identity – Tamil Nadu, Karnataka, West Bengal, or Kerala.
 However, the people in each of these states even when seeing themselves as Tamilians, Kannadagans, Bengalis or Malayalis are also able to see the bigger picture – they identify themselves as Indians.

 Jammu and Kashmir is one of the living examples of plural society and politics.
-Not only are there diversities of all kind (religious, cultural, linguistic, ethnic, tribal) but there are also divergent political aspirations.
+Not only are there diversities of all kinds (religious, cultural, linguistic, ethnic, tribal) but there are also divergent political aspirations.

 Unfortunately, from the perspective of the youth of Kashmir, there is a growing trust deficit.
 It’s a hard reality that Jammu and Kashmir never functioned like other Indian states since its accession to India.
 It had given higher autonomy initially, however, it got eroded in practice.

-The first step to solve the Kashmir issue is to identify the problems behind the alienation of Kashmir.
+The first step to solving the Kashmir issue is to identify the problems behind the alienation of Kashmir.
 Here are some of them:

 - Mishandling of the Kashmir Issue by the successive Central governments of India – which includes frequent dismissal of State Assemblies.